-- 25.1 The Chief Financial Officer will provide such imprest accounts for such officers of the Council as may need them for the purposes of defraying petty cash and other small expenses which shall be operated and managed in accordance with the Financial Procedure "Managing Petty Cash" available from Finance and on the Intranet. - 25.2 No income received on behalf of the Council may be paid into an imprest account but must be banked or paid to the Authority as provided elsewhere in these Regulations. - 25.3 All payments from Imprest Accounts will be limited to minor items of expenditure and must wherever practicable be supported by a receipted voucher. - 25.4 The Chief Financial Officer will annually request from an imprest holder or a holder of cash floats, a certificate as to the state of the imprest account held by them. - 25.5 Larger imprests may be held in a bank account and the bank account title must include the name 'SCOTTISH BORDERS COUNCIL'.
+- 25.1 The Chief Financial Officer will provide such imprest accounts for such officers of the Council as may need them for the purposes of defraying petty cash and other small expenses which shall be operated and managed in accordance with the Financial Procedure "Managing Petty Cash" available from Payment Services and Finance and on the Intranet .The use of petty cash should be limited and will only be available where normal payment mechanisms or a purchase order card cannot be used. - No income received on behalf of the Council may be paid into an imprest account but must be banked or paid to the Authority as provided elsewhere in these Regulations. - 25.3 All payments from Imprest Accounts will be limited to minor items of expenditure and must wherever practicable be supported by a receipted voucher. - 25.4 The Chief Financial Officer will annually request from an imprest holder or a holder of cash floats, a certificate as to the state of the imprest account held by them.
+It is the responsibility of the imprest holder for custody, reconciliation and management of the imprest.
+The imprest holder may be held responsible for any deficiency due to improper use of Council funds following an investigation. - 25.5 Larger imprests may be held in a bank account and the bank account title must include the name 'SCOTTISH BORDERS COUNCIL'.
 Imprest bank accounts can only be opened on the authorisation of the Chief Financial Officer and must comply with Regulation 11.1. - 25.6 Claims for reimbursement of Imprest Accounts must be made by the imprest holder in accordance with procedures and timescales determined by the Chief Financial Officer. - 25.7 Imprest Accounts must not be increased or topped up from other funds or from personal funds. - 25.8 On leaving the employment of the Council or otherwise ceasing to be entitled to hold an imprest, an officer will account to the Chief Financial Officer for the amount advanced to them.
+Line Managers are responsible for informing Payment Services if an imprest holder leaves, who the imprest should be reassigned to, and where applicable, for the physical transfer of the imprest to the new named imprest holder.